Bev Killington’s a volunteer home tutor who also helps an ESOL class for learners with low literacy.

 “Bev’s a natural teacher who knows instinctively how to encourage learners.
 She lets them ‘give it a try’ and knows when to step in and help,” says Helen.
 Bev also enjoys a good laugh with the class.

-During lockdown, Bev continued her home tutoring.
-Ringing Musdalifah and chatting to her over the phone twice a week to check up and make sure that everything was OK with her family.
+During lockdown, Bev continued her home tutoring, ringing Musdalifah and chatting over the phone twice a week to check up and make sure that everything was OK with her family.

 If that isn’t enough, Bev’s also a Citizens Advice Bureau volunteer, helping out twice a week.
 This comes in handy when questions come up that she can advise on.